Multiple Response System: Evaluation of Policy Change in North Carolina's Child Welfare System.

 Katie Davis Rosanbalm

 Katie Rosanbalm is trained as a child clinical and quantitative psychologist.
-Her work focuses on program implementation and evaluation in the areas of early childhood systems, self-regulation development, child welfare, and trauma-sensitive schools.
+Her work focuses on program implementation and evaluation in the areas of early care and education, self-regulation development, child welfare, and trauma-sensitive schools.
 She has conducted longitudinal evaluations of child welfare reform, early childhood Systems of Care, and prevention/intervention programs for mental health and education.

-Rosanbalm co-authored a series of white papers on self-regulation development from birth through early adulthood.
-She has also served on multiple state-level boards and task forces to strengthen the evidence-based implementation of programs for children and families.
+Rosanbalm has co-authored a series of white papers and briefs on self-regulation development from birth through early adulthood.
+Links to tip sheets for the early childhood workforce are provided below.

 Tip Sheets on Supporting the Development of Self-Regulation in Young Children